cloudstateio/cloudstate/README.md

 The resulting Docker image is `cloudstate-proxy-dev-mode:latest`.

-This image is a dev mode image, it uses an in memory journal, and forms a single cluster by itself.
-You can also run `dockerBuildNoJournal` and `dockerBuildInMemory`, `dockerBuildCassandra` to build a production proxy that has no journal, an in memory journal or Cassandra journal respectively.
+This image is a dev mode image, it uses an in memory store, and forms a single cluster by itself.
+You can also run `dockerBuildNoStore` and `dockerBuildInMemory`, `dockerBuildCassandra` to build a production proxy that has no store, an in memory store or Cassandra store respectively.
 These will attempt the Kubernetes cluster bootstrap process, so can only be used in Kubernetes with appropriate environment variables set to help them discover other pods in the same deployment.

 Substituting `publishLocal` for `publish` will push the docker images to a remote Docker registry, to enable this the `-Ddocker.registry` and `-Ddocker.username` flags must be specified to the `sbt` command.